artomatic/artomatic/README.md

 <h4 align="left">asylum-rg-fe-starter</h4>
 <h5 align="left">Integrated a human rights organization's website with an API and incorporated the Auth0 microservice for secure access to a protected "Profile Page" which I created from start to finish.</h5>

+<h4 align="left">node-api3-project</h4>
+<h5 align="left">Built a backend server using Express to handle CRUD operations for database manipulation.
+Created and implemented error-handling and custom validation middleware in the Express routes.</h5>

+<h4 align="left">asylum-rg-fe-starter</h4>
+<h5 align="left">Integrated a human rights organization's website with an API and incorporated the Auth0 microservice for secure access to a protected "Profile Page" which I created from start to finish.</h5>

+<h4 align="left">asylum-rg-fe-starter</h4>
+<h5 align="left">Integrated a human rights organization's website with an API and incorporated the Auth0 microservice for secure access to a protected "Profile Page" which I created from start to finish.</h5>

+<h4 align="left">asylum-rg-fe-starter</h4>
+<h5 align="left">Integrated a human rights organization's website with an API and incorporated the Auth0 microservice for secure access to a protected "Profile Page" which I created from start to finish.</h5>

+<h4 align="left">asylum-rg-fe-starter</h4>
+<h5 align="left">Integrated a human rights organization's website with an API and incorporated the Auth0 microservice for secure access to a protected "Profile Page" which I created from start to finish.</h5>